 The smooth functioning of these new AGVs is dependent on their controls system, which has the task of coordinating the orders received from the plants' process system or ERP, then directing the work for the automated guided vehicles.
-It is a Windows and SQL database raw materials storage, hot line processes, roll mill and cold mill processes, finished product storage and shipping.
+It is a Windows and SOL database architecture that is able to uniquely operate within a single platform.
+Communication is provided by two-way radio transmissions between the vehicles and the computer.